cx18121/open-mailtrack/README.md

 # open-mailtrack

-Self-hosted open tracking for mail you send from Gmail.
+Self-hosted open tracking for Gmail.
 Three parts:

 - **server**: records tracking pixel hits and tells the extension which messages were opened.
 Node, SQLite, one Docker container.
 - **extension**: Chrome extension for Gmail.
 Adds the pixel to mail you send, shows `✓` / `✓✓ N` in your Sent list and on your messages, and keeps your own views from counting as opens.